 What is your funding package?

 All students must complete our requirements for the M.M.S.
 (Master of Medieval Studies), even if they enter with a master’s degree from elsewhere.
-With the permission of the Director of Graduate Studies, it may be possible to transfer credit for two appropriate graduate-level courses from another university.
+With the permission of the Director of Graduate Studies and of the Graduate School, it may be possible to transfer credit for appropriate graduate-level courses from another university.